 When you’ve worked in the debt collection industry for as long as we have, you’ll have heard some imaginative late payment excuses – along with some that are so old they were probably being used in Roman times.
 In fact, we even made a wheel of late payment excuses featuring some of our favourites.

-The key thing to remember when faced with late payment excuses is this – your company is owed the money and you have every right to seek payment.
-Even when the explanations provided by the client appear to be genuine, if an agreed payment deadline has expired, you are entitled to be paid on time and in full.
+The key thing to remember when faced with late payment excuses is this: your company is owed the money and you have every right to seek payment.
+Even when the explanations provided by the client appear to be genuine, if an agreed payment deadline has expired, you’re entitled to be paid on time and in full.

 In many cases, excuses will simply be a means of delaying payment for as long as possible.
-The frustration for you as a creditor is that delays impact your own cashflow and can quickly cause difficulties for small businesses without significant cash reserves or access to easy temporary finance.
-Here is a breakdown of the four main types of excuse you will hear, and what you can say and do to overcome them.
+The frustration for you as a creditor is that delays impact your own cash flow, which can quickly cause difficulties for small businesses without significant cash reserves or access to easy temporary finance.
+Here’s a breakdown of the four main types of excuse you will hear, and what you can say and do to overcome them.

-This is by far the most common type of excuse for late payment you will hear, and covers things like:
+This is by far one of the most common late payment excuses you’ll hear, and covers things like: